 - Housing Corporation officers in district offices or communities

-- The supervisor will review the request against criteria established for official languages provided in their Department or Agency as well as, but not limited to the following criteria:
+- The employing Department or Agency will review the request against criteria established for official languages provided in their Department or Agency as well as, but not limited to the following criteria:

 - The employee is NOT working in a bilingual required designated position;

-- The employee is NOT working in a position whose job description states that the major responsibilities require the use of another language (e.g., legal translator, clerk/interpreter).
+- The employee is NOT working in a position whose job description states that the major responsibilities require the use of another language (i.e., legal translator, clerk/interpreter).

 - Evaluation of all language abilities is coordinated by the Department of Finance, Human Resources Branch.

 - Individuals in the process of being appointed to a Bilingual Required position are required to successfully undergo an evaluation as part of the recruitment process, prior to a job offer being made.

 - Unless otherwise required, to be eligible for the bilingual bonus, employees using an official second language(s) other than English and French must demonstrate an adequate level of skill to provide occasional services in that language.

 - Language Abilities must be re-evaluated if there is a reasonable basis to believe an employee receiving the bonus may not be providing adequate bilingual services.